 Yes, the lesson content is asynchronous, so you can participate from any time zone.
-Mentor office hours are offered most frequently in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.
-International students whose time zones do not work with the scheduled office hours can work with their mentors to schedule times to connect.
+Mentors most frequently interact during daytime hours in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.

 Course tuition is $995.
 There are no additional fees.

 We offer need-based scholarships in each cohort to students exhibiting high potential who need assistance affording the associated cost.
 If you would like to be considered for a scholarship but you:

 - Haven't applied to the program, complete your application now.
 The scholarship application is included

 - Applied to the program and didn't fill out a scholarship request, reach out to us at email@example.com for assistance.

 - Are unsure about whether or not you applied for a scholarship, reach out to us at firstname.lastname@example.org for assistance.

 Click here to apply; you’ll be guided through the application.
 It’s only a few pages, and it takes just two minutes to get started.
 You won’t be required to provide transcripts or letters of recommendation.
 Instead, we will ask you for some basic information and to submit one brief personal statement.
 The entire application should take no more than 20-30 minutes.

 - We need some basic information about you and want to know why you’re interested in the course(s) you’ve chosen.
 You can complete your personal statement with a short essay, video, and/or other media files that tell your story.